AlmasB/tetris3d/README.md

 ## Known issues & bugs ##

-* With NVIDIA driver 311.48 (other versions may be affected too) SDL_GL_SetSwapInterval(1) (double buffering) causes high cpu load
+* With NVIDIA driver 311.48 (other versions may be affected too) SDL_GL_SetSwapInterval(1) (double buffering) causes high cpu load.
+Possibly NVIDIA driver issue or SDL lib bug, other drivers not affected

-* If you are using VirtualBox's machines mouse behaves very strangely and it becomes unplayable.
+* If you are using VirtualBox's machines, mouse behaves very strangely and it becomes unplayable.
+    Possibly mouse handling in VMs differs from native handling.
     Use arrow keys instead if this is the case.
-This issue hasn't been seen on OSes running natively
+This issue hasn't been seen on OSes running natively.

+## Version ##

+Current stable version is 0.2
+Latest build version is 0.2.1

+## Updates ##

+Next stable version (0.3) will include:

+* Powerups

+* You will no longer die if you couldn't catch blocks in time.
+The blocks will disappear and another batch will be spawned.
+    This will cost you points however.

+* The player will be able to adjust mouse sensitivity in the game

+* The player will be able to switch to fullscreen mode and back.
+    (The feature already exists in build 0.2.1)